Wondering if multiple bank accounts for budgeting might help your family?

 Out of sight and out of mind is exactly where you want it to sit and park itself until a true emergency presents itself.

-The most important reasons to have an emergency fund:
+The most important reasons an emergency fund is crucial for your budgeting bank accounts:

 - If you own your home and the air conditioner breaks and needs to be replaced (usually about every 10 years and easily $4,000 or more.
 Generally speaking, most homeowner’s insurance policies would cover replacement from damage to the system from some unpreventable source but not just due to age)